 SECTION IV.
-The President of the Association, in consultation with the President of the college, may appoint a senior officer of the college to serve as a non-voting member of the Board.
+The President of the Association, in consultation with the President of William & Mary, may appoint a senior officer of William & Mary to serve as a non-voting member of the Board.
 Such member shall serve a term of one (1) year but may be re-appointed.
 Such member may attend all meetings of the Board but may not serve as a chair of any standing Board committee, be elected to Board office, or serve on the Board Executive Committee.

 SECTION V. No Board member may receive compensation for services rendered.

 Every member of the Board of Directors is indemnified against all expenses actually and necessarily incurred by a member in connection with the defense of any action, suit or proceeding to which the member is a party by reason of being or having been a member of the Board of Directors of the Association; provided, however, that there shall be no indemnification in relation to such matters to which the member is adjudicated in an action, suit or proceeding to be liable for gross negligence or willful misconduct in the performance of duty as a member of the Board of Directors of the Association.

 SECTION I. A member of the Board is considered to have a conflict of interest if:

 (1) the member has existing or potential financial or other interests in a matter before the Board which might reasonably appear to impair the member's independent, unbiased judgment in the discharge of the member's responsibilities to the Association; or